 Below are maps of our original plan and our actual route.
 Nine National Parks, camping in 5 different spots and covering a huge variety of territory.
 We nearly did it all!

 The biggest difference was not going the super-north Quebec/Ontario route.

-If we had had an RFID card for Quebec Hydro’s Electric Circuit network we could have done the Quebec portion.
+If we had had an RFID card for Quebec Hydro’s Electric Circuit network we could have done the original northern Quebec portion through Lac Saguenay and Amos.
 But the Ontario portion only had 3 IVY chargers and not a lot of information on Plugshare about how reliable the stations were.
 It was a risk we didn’t want to take so we went through North Bay and Sudbury instead.